In this post, you will learn how to quickly add Expires and Cache-control headers to your WordPress Bitnami installation.

 Execute the command below to restart your Apache server.

 5. Test performance

-Now that you’ve configure Expires and Cache-control headers for your WordPress website, the next step is to test that the changes were effective.
+Now that you’ve configured Expires and Cache-control headers for your WordPress site, the next step is to justify that the changes were useful.
 Re-test your domain on GTMetrix.com to get an updated performance report, then navigate to the YSlow tab.

-If you configured your Expires and Cache-control headers correctly, you will receive a passing grade for the Add Expires Headers recommendation.
+If you configured your Expires and Cache-control headers perfectly, you will receive a passing grade for the Add Expires Headers recommendation.

 Frequently Asked Questions